stevekanger/custom-vscode-themes/README.md

 ### Customizing your own themes

-Add a theme to the `theme` folder and then in `package.json` make sure the add it to the `contributes.themes` like so:
+Add a theme to the `themes` folder and then in `package.json` make sure the add it to the `contributes.themes` like so:

 ```json
 {